 Achal Bhatt (Winter 2000, DEPS/SSB) received a Ph.D. in microbiology and molecular genetics at UMDNJ-New Jersey Medical School.
 She was selected as a Presidential Management Intern and has been working at the National Center for Immunization and Respiratory Diseases at The Centers for Disease Control and Prevention (CDC) in Atlanta, Georgia.
 Her thesis works involved using a genetic approach to identify novel drug targets within the bacterium that causes Tuberculosis.
 Achal obtained her BS in Biotechnology from Cook College at Rutgers University.
 Currently, she works part-time as a Health Communications Specialist at the CDC and promotes Childhood Vaccinations through the development of national partnerships.
 Contact via email.
 (Updated 9/2010)

-Erika Engelhaupt (Winter 2000, NAS/OPUS) completed her master's degree in ecology and evolutionary biology, specializing in biogeochemistry, at Tulane University.
-After working in research laboratories for several years, she completed a master's degree in environmental studies at the University of Colorado in Boulder and made a career change to science journalism.
-Since then, she has written and produced stories for newspapers, magazines and radio including The Philadelphia Inquirer, National Public Radio, and Environmental Science & Technology.
-She is currently Deputy News Editor at Science News magazine.
-(Updated 2/2011)
+Erika Engelhaupt (Winter 2000, NAS/OPUS) is a science writer and editor at National Geographic.
+She completed master's degrees in ecology and evolutionary biology, specializing in biogeochemistry, at Tulane University and in environmental studies at the University of Colorado Boulder, with an emphasis on science journalism.
+Since then, she has written and produced stories for newspapers, magazines and radio including The Philadelphia Inquirer, National Public Radio, and Environmental Science & Technology and Science News magazine.
+(Updated 2/2016)

 Carlos Gonzalez (Winter 2000, PGA/COSEPUP) is the Senior Manager for Global Regulatory Affairs at Novus International, Inc., an animal health and nutrition company headquartered in St. Louis, Mo. and operating in more than 90 countries, with total sales over $1.2 billion annually.
 In this position, he works with business teams to bring new products to market worldwide and support continued sales of existing ones while also coordinating regulatory compliance and product registration efforts and strategy worldwide for the company.
 He worked for eight years at the USDA's Foreign Agricultural Service (FAS) in a number of roles representing U.S. agricultural and trade interests (such as promoting U.S. agricultural exports, resolving technical barriers to bilateral trade, and monitoring trade partners' domestic agricultural policy), including Senior Agricultural Attaché at the U.S. Embassy in Mexico City, Agricultural Attaché at the U.S. Embassy in Lima, Peru (with responsibility for Ecuador and Bolivia), and as the Mexico Desk Officer and as a sanitary and phytosanitary trade specialist.
 Before working at USDA, Carlos was Director of Research and Analysis at DTB Associates, a consulting firm in Washington, D.C. specializing in agricultural policy and international trade.
 Carlos earned his Ph.D. in food safety and international trade from Yale University where he also received his M.S. in international environmental and pesticides policy.
 His completed his undergraduate work at Cornell University in natural resources.
 At Yale, he served as Program Director for International Food Safety Policy at the Yale Environment and Health Initiative (formerly Center for Children's Environmental Health).
 Contact via email.
 (Updated 08/2012)